nicomazz/Inline-Speed-Manager/README.md

 # Inline-Speed-Manager
-Low budget speed detector made by a laser, a microcontroller, 2 mirrors, hc-05 bluetooth module and an android app.
+Low budget speed detector made by a laser, a microcontroller (Arduino), 2 mirrors, hc-05 bluetooth module and an android app.

 # Precision
 - Free start mode: ± 1 ms